 Analysis

 The pH was measured with Hanna 8424 pH meter (Hanna, UK) and the conductivity with 470 Jenway conductivity meter (Camlab, UK).
 Dry weight of precipitated salts was determined by drying 0.5 mL of catholyte over 48 h and weighing the dry mass.
-Energy dispersive X-ray (EDX) analysis was performed (Philips XL30 SEM) and it was used to determine elements present in crystallised cathodic salts.
+Energy dispersive X-ray (EDX) analysis was performed (Philips XL30 SEM) and was used to determine elements present in crystallised cathodic salts.
 Detection limits are typically 0.1–100% wt.
-X-ray diffraction (XRD) analysis on precipitated salts from the catholyte was determined using powder measurements, performed on a Bruker D8 Advance Diffractometer with the results being analysed using EVA software package (Bruker, UK).
+X-ray diffraction (XRD) analysis on precipitated salts from the catholyte was determined using powder measurements, performed on a Bruker D8 Advance Diffractometer with the results analysed using EVA software package (Bruker, UK).

 COD was determined using the potassium dichromate oxidation method (COD HR test vials, Camlab, UK) and analysed with a MD 200 photometer (Lovibond, UK) where 0.2mL samples were taken before and during MFC treatment and filter-sterilised prior to analysis.

-Results and Discussion
+Results

 Power performance

-Two triplicates of MFCs were continuously operated under from the beginning (T1, T2, T3), whereas the second triplicate set (T4, T5, T6) was left to mature under open circuit conditions.
-In order to evaluate the electricity generation of this system, the polarisation experiments were performed only on the working MFCs and are shown in Figure 2.
+A triplicate of MFCs were continuously operated under external load conditions from the beginning (T1, T2, T3), whereas the second triplicate set (T4, T5, T6) was left under open circuit conditions.
+In order to evaluate the electricity generation of this system, the polarisation experiments were performed only on the working MFCs and are shown in Figure 3.
 The best performance 2.58mW (286mW/m2) was achieved by T1, whereas T2 generated 2.12mW (235mW/m2) and T3 gave 1.16 mW (128mW/m2).
 The MFCs under open circuit conditions were used to assess the passive dialysis effects, i.e. the passive diffusion of anolyte through the porous structure of the terracotta chassis.

-Figure 2.
-Polarisation curves performed during experiment.
+Figure 3.
+Polarisation curves performed during MFCs were operated using sodium acetate and wastewater mixture.

-The performance under fixed external load conditions (53Ω) showed that all MFCs exhibit stable performance over a 7 day period, during which, catholyte formed on the surface of the cathode (Fig. 4).
-The current generated during this time was T1 7.12 mA, T2 4.50 mA and T3 6.09 mA, which was proportional to the amount of catholyte generated (Fig. 3, left); T1 produced 68 mL, T2 45 mL and T3 produced 55 mL of clear catholyte.
-The MFCs in open circuit mode showed some catholyte accumulation, however in significantly smaller volumes (Fig. 3, right); T4 produced 15mL, T5 17 mL and T6 generated 10 mL of catholyte.
-It is assumed that this was due to passive diffusion, since no charge transfer was occurring under open circuit conditions.
+The performance under fixed external load conditions (53Ω) demonstrated that all MFCs exhibited stable performance over a 7 day period, during which, catholyte formed on the surface of the cathode (Fig. 5A).
+The current generated during this time was T1 7.12 mA, T2 4.50 mA and T3 6.09 mA, which was proportional to the amount of catholyte generated (Fig. 4A); T1 produced 68 mL, T2 45 mL and T3 produced 55 mL of clear catholyte.
+The MFCs in open circuit mode showed some catholyte accumulation, however in significantly smaller volumes (Fig. 4B); T4 produced 15mL, T5 17 mL and T6 generated 10 mL of catholyte.
+This is most likely due to passive diffusion, since no charge transfer was occurring under open circuit conditions.
 During this time the amount of anolyte lost was proportional to the accumulated catholyte, and thus the MFC performance.
 This is in agreement with the previously published work that reported on catholyte generation [12].

-Figure 3.
-Amount of water produced under working (53Ω) conditions in relation to current(left) ; and open circuit conditions (right).
+Figure 4.
+A) Amount of water produced under working (53Ω) conditions in relation to current; B) comparison of the amount of catholyte produced in closed and open circuit conditions

 Catholyte analysis